 The easiest way for any newcomer to understand the layout of Rio is to take a trip to the top of Corcovado from where the city sits below as a living map.
 From the summit everything slots nicely in to place and for the first time you can appreciate that Ipanema and Copacabana sit at almost right angles to each other and don’t run straight.

 Corcovado and the statue of Christ dominate the Rio skyline and is a reference point the likes of which no other city can lay claim.
 Just remember where you are staying or going in relation to Christ and you should never get lost.
 As he stands, Christ looks directly over Botafogo to Sugar Loaf (and beyond to the coast of Namibia).
 To his left are Glória and Centro, to his right the Lagoa, Copacabana, Ipanema and Leblon.

 Thanks to Corcovado it is almost impossible for a newcomer to get lost for any length of time in Rio.
 In fact, Rio is probably one of the easiest of all the world’s major cities for a visitor to find their way around as most of the city’s main residential and tourist areas are to be found along the waterfront.

-Once you know what fits where it is just a question of following the coast road along.
+Once you know what fits where it is just a question of following the coast road along (or the metro).
 Starting in the city center, Centro, you have Flamengo followed by Botafogo, Leme, Copacabana, Ipanema, Leblon, Vidigal, São Conrado, Barra da Tijuca, Recreio dos Bandeirantes, Prainha and Grumari.
 So, if you are staying at a hotel in Copacabana and want to go to play golf at the Gavea Golf club in São Conrado you just follow the coast along passing through Ipanema and Leblon on the way.
 What could be simpler?

 Public Transport options